theorchard/openpyxl/doc/source/styles.rst

 ..note::
 	By default, outline properties are intitialized so you can directly modify each of their 4 attributes, while page setup properties don't.
 	If you want modify the latter, you should first initialize a PageSetupPr object with the required parameters.
-	Once done, they can be directly modified by the routine later if needed).
+	Once done, they can be directly modified by the routine later if needed.

 see http://msdn.microsoft.com/en-us/library/documentformat.openxml.spreadsheet.sheetproperties%28v=office.14%29.aspx_ for details.